blaxel-ai/toolkit/README.md

 ### Explore Sandbox

-The `explore sandbox` command provides an interactive shell interface for executing commands in sandbox environments using MCP (Model Control Protocol) over WebSocket.
+The `peek sandbox` command provides an interactive shell interface for executing commands in sandbox environments using MCP (Model Control Protocol) over WebSocket.
 It works like a terminal where you can:

 - Execute any shell command in the sandbox
 - View command output in real-time